 Join us each fall for this outstanding tradition––thoughtful topics and renowned thinkers in an intimate setting.
 This annual lecture is named in honor of Ken Norris and his big-picture thinking.
 Ken was a scientist, naturalist, conservationist, teacher, and a long-time UC Santa Cruz professor of natural history.
 He was known for his pioneering work with dolphins, helping to author landmark federal legislation protecting marine mammals in the 1970s, establishing the University of California Natural Reserve System, and for being part of the team that founded the Long Marine Lab.

-A few examples of topics addressed in past Ken Norris Memorial Lectures:
+Topics addressed in past Ken Norris Memorial Lectures include:

 - Renewable Energy from the Ocean: Discussion of public policy and regulatory guidelines, the physical challenges involved in developing the technology to harness energy from the ocean, and understanding its potential impacts on the ocean environment and ocean life.